gmp007/perovskene-materials/README.md

 ## Acknowledgments

-This work has been supported by [Funding Agency Name], grant number [grant number].
+This work has been supported by the Department of Energy (DOE), grant number DOE-SC0024099.
 We extend our sincere gratitude to the agency for their financial support and belief in our project.

 ## Citation